eosnetworkfoundation/docs/docs/30_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 ## Next Steps

-- Visit the [EOSIO Developer Portal](https://developers.eos.io/ "eosio developers portal") to learn more about EOSIO
+- Visit the [Antelope Developer Portal](https://developers.eos.io/ "eosio developers portal") to learn more about EOSIO